Best Hot Springs in Iceland: Where to Soak in 2026 (Local Picks)

 A 25-metre swimming pool built into the side of a mountain in 1923, making it one of the oldest pools in Iceland.
 It is fed by a geothermal spring mixed with cold mountain water, and it sits at the end of a short valley hike with waterfalls visible on the cliffs above.

-• Temperature: Around 25 to 35 degrees Celsius (varies by season and weather)
+Temperature: Around 25 to 35 degrees Celsius (varies by season and weather)

-• Location: About 15-minute walk from a dirt road turnoff near Seljavellir, South Iceland
+Location: About 15-minute walk from a dirt road turnoff near Seljavellir, South Iceland

-• Note: Volunteers clean the pool periodically, but it is not maintained like a public facility
+Note: Volunteers clean the pool periodically, but it is not maintained like a public facility

-Hrunalaug (Near Fludir, Golden Circle Area)
+Hrunalaug (Near Flúðir, Golden Circle Area)

-A small, ancient hot pot sitting on private farmland near the town of Fludir, about 10 minutes off the main Golden Circle route.
+A small, ancient hot pot sitting on private farmland near the town of Flúðir, about 10 minutes off the main Golden Circle route.
 It is stone-lined, fits maybe 6 to 8 people, and has been used for bathing for centuries.

-• Temperature: Around 38 to 39 degrees Celsius
+Temperature: Around 38 to 39 degrees Celsius

-• Important: This is private land.
+Important: This is private land.
 Respect the rules, pay the donation, park only where indicated

-Grettislaug (Skagafjordur, North Iceland)
+Grettislaug (Skagafjörður, North Iceland)

-A natural hot pot on the coast of the Skagafjordur district in North Iceland, named after Grettir the Strong, one of the most famous characters in Icelandic saga literature.
+A natural hot pot on the coast of the Skagafjörður district in North Iceland, named after Grettir the Strong, one of the most famous characters in Icelandic saga literature.
 According to the saga, Grettir swam across the cold fjord from the island of Drangey and warmed himself in this hot spring.

 The pool was reconstructed after storm damage and there are now actually two pools at different temperatures, a hot one and a warmer one, right on the shoreline with views across to Drangey island.
 There is a small entrance fee.

-• Temperature: Two pools, roughly 38 and 42 degrees Celsius
+Temperature: Two pools, roughly 38 and 42 degrees Celsius

-• Location: Reykir, Skagafjordur, North Iceland
+Location: Reykir, Skagafjörður, North Iceland

-• Cost: Small entrance fee
+Cost: Small entrance fee

-Landbrotalaug (Snaefellsnes Peninsula)
+Landbrotalaug (Snæfellsnes Peninsula)

-A tiny natural hot pot in the middle of a moss-covered lava field on the Snaefellsnes Peninsula.
+A tiny natural hot pot in the middle of a moss-covered lava field on the Snæfellsnes Peninsula.
 It fits two, maybe three people at most, and it is completely unmarked.
 You have to know where to look or ask locally.

 This is the quintessential "secret" Icelandic hot pot.
 No facilities, no signs, no changing area.
 Just a small stone-walled pool with hot water bubbling up from below, surrounded by nothing but lava and sky.
+I have been here a handful of times over the years and I will not give exact directions out of respect for the place.

-• Temperature: Around 40 degrees Celsius
+Temperature: Around 40 degrees Celsius

-• Please leave no trace.
+Please leave no trace.
 No rubbish, no soap, no sunscreen in the water

 Hellulaug (Westfjords)